Updated: May 26

-Terrestrial fly patterns are a subcategory of dry flies used to imitate non-aquatic insects that have either crawled or fallen into the water.
+Terrestrial fly patterns are a subcategory of dry flies used to imitate non-aquatic insects that have crawled out of or fallen into the water.
 These include ants, beetles, crickets, and grasshoppers among others.

 In this guide we will cover the following about terrestrial fly patterns: